 750 mg of nicotinamide combined with zinc (25 mg), copper (1.5 mg), and folic acid (500 ug) was given to 198 subjects with inflammatory acne and/or rosacea.
 The investigators used a patient global evaluation where the study participants graded the improvement in their acne or rosacea.
 79% of the participants reported significant improvement in skin appearance after 8 weeks of treatment.
 The investigators also studied how the nicotinamide/zinc combination compared to the use of antibiotics, and they did not see a difference between the nicotinamide/zinc combination tablet and the use of antibiotics.
 Although this was a relatively small study to make large comparisons, the results are promising enough to warrant more study in how nicotinamide/zinc combination pills may compare to antibiotics.

 Dietary Sources of Nicotinamide

 Nicotinamide levels in our body are maintained through vitamin B3 in the diet and by eating protein containing the amino acid tryptophan.
 Tryptophan can be converted to niacin in the liver, but this occurs at a low and inefficient rate.
-Nicotinamide may not only improve skin appearance, but deficiency in nicotinamide and vitamin B3 actually leads to a life-threatening condition called pellagra, characterized by dermatitis, diarrhea, dementia, and eventually death in severe cases.
+Nicotinamide may not only improve skin appearance, but a deficiency in nicotinamide and vitamin B3 actually leads to a life-threatening condition called pellagra, characterized by dermatitis, diarrhea, dementia, and eventually death in severe cases.
 However, pellagra is rarely found in developed countries.
 Vitamin B3 can be obtained efficiently as it exists naturally in a wide range of foods.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.